A Healthier Future for Australian Women

 Self-collects are only to be taken under general practitioner or nurse practitioner supervision, where guidance and counseling of results can be given.
 Self-collection is contra-indicated in pregnancy.

-A Summary Of The New Program From December 2017.
+A Summary Of The Program

 - 5 yearly cervical screening

 - Primary HPV molecular test with partial HPV genotyping

 - Reflex LBC (liquid based cytology) triage (NOT CO-TESTING)

 - HPV vaccinated and unvaccinated women 25 to 69 years with an exit HPV test between 69 & 74 years

 - Invitation and reminders will be sent to women

 - Provision made for self-collection of a HPV sample for an under-screened or never-screened woman